snknitin/Product-Classification-Challenge/README.md

 # Product-Classification-Challenge

 **Input Given :**
-­ a catalog of 1000 fashion products in product_data.json.
+* A catalog of 1000 fashion products in product_data.json.
-­ Each product has a description and a product image url.
+* Each product has a description and a product image url.

 **Objective :**

 Classify the fashion products into 11(currently) categories.

--Dresses
--Tops
--Jeans
--Skirts
--Rompers
--Shoes
--Bags
--Jewelry
--Swimwear
--Intimates
--Others
+     Dresses, Tops, Jeans, Skirts, Rompers, Shoes, Bags, Jewelry, Swimwear, Intimates, Others

 ## Thoughts

+## Conclusions
 ­ Answers to the following questions:
 ­ Why are you designing the solution in this way?
 ­ What are the aspects that you considered when designing?